-The UK Research Integrity Office's (UKRIO's) Code of Practice for Research (also referred to as the Code) has been designed to encourage good conduct in research and help prevent mistakes and misconduct, to help organisations and researchers to conduct research of the highest quality and sustain a healthy research culture.
+The UK Research Integrity Office's (UKRIO's) Code of Practice for Research (the Code) has been designed to encourage good conduct in research and help prevent breaches of research integrity such as mistakes, questionable research practices (QRPs), and misconduct.
+It serves to help organisations and researchers conduct research of the highest quality and sustain a healthy research culture.
 It provides general principles and standards for good practice in research, applying both to individual researchers and to organisations that carry out, fund, host, or are otherwise involved in research.